-In this post I want to explore some possibilities to take advantage of such moves profitably and repeatable.
+In this post I want to explore some possibilities to take advantage of such moves profitably using a repeatable process with a sustainable edge.
 I will concentrate on parabolic moves to the upside, but the same ideas should hold for extreme breakdowns.

 Parabolic moves are impossible to predict…

 First of all, as I don’t play the game of prediction, I rule out the possibility of actually systematically identifying these opportunities in advance and participating in the parabolic move before it becomes obvious.
 I want all of my trading approaches to be systematic and repeatable, and will wait for such moves to occur so that it is easy to screen for them or until they are blatantly obvious in mainstream financial media.